carlgira/oci-gradio-app-manager/README.md

 - **appUrl:** The git repo of the gradio app.
 - **requirements:** If there is problem with the original requirements.txt, or one of the dependencies is set for a specific not supported OS, you can change the requirements of the app.
 - **Osdependencies:** Set of ubuntu OS dependencies if the app needs something aditional.
-- **enviroment** : Set of key value pair, for aditional configuration of the gradio app.
+- **environment** : Set of key value pair, for aditional configuration of the gradio app.

 ## Build
 To build simply execute the next commands.